-Welcome back to the lectures on CY1001 or introductory chemistry.
-In this group of lectures consisting of several parts, I shall describe the quantum mechanics associated with the hydrogen atom.
-The solution of the Schrodinger equation, I will give you the results.

-The solution of the Schrodinger equation has its first major achievement in arriving at the spectra of the hydrogen atom, which were known for many decades before that and it is a spectra of the hydrogen atom, which prompted Niels Bohr who came up with his first model of quantizing the energy and quantizing the angular momentum of an atom.

-Schrodinger equation, of course, does this using his prescription and the wave function.
-And we shall see some of the details in the calculation of the energies and in the calculation of probabilities of the electrons, and so on.
+In this group of lectures consisting of several parts, I shall describe the quantum mechanics associated with the Hydrogen Atom, the solution of the Schrodinger equation.
+I will give you the results of the solution of the Schrodinger equation has its first major achievement in arriving at the spectra of the hydrogen atom, which were known for many decades before that and it is a spectra of the hydrogen atom which prompted Niels Bohr to came up with this first model of quantizing energy and quantizing the angular momentum of an atom.
+Schrodinger equation of course does this using his prescription and the wave function and we shall see some of the details in the calculation of the energies and in the calculation of probabilities of the electrons and so on.